NCBC Two-day Seminars:

 - Issues of Cooperation between Catholic and Non-Catholic Institutions

 Continuing Education Credit Opportunities:

-- This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education (ACCME) through a joint providership of Saint Francis Hospital and Medical Center and The National Catholic Bioethics Center.
-The St. Francis Hospital and Medical Center is Accredited by the ACCME to provide continuing medical education for physicians.
+This activity has been planned and implemented in accordance with the Accreditation Requirements and Policies of the Medical Society of the State of New York (MSSNY) through the joint providership of St. Francis Hospital and The National Catholic Bioethics Center.
+St. Francis Hospital is accredited by MSSNY to provide continuing medical education for physicians.
 St. Francis Hospital designates this educational activity for a maximum of 12 AMA PRA Category 1 CreditsTM.
 Physicians should only claim credit commensurate with the extent of their participation in the activity.

 - This Continuing Nursing Education Activity has been approved by Thomas Jefferson University Hospital an approved provider of continuing nursing education (CNE) by the Pennsylvania State Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
 A maximum of 12.0 nursing contact hours will be awarded for this program.
 The participant must attend the entire program to be eligible for full contact hour credit.